blarApp/code-base-agent/README.md

 graph_manager.close()
 ```

 *Note: The supported language for now is python, we are going to include Typescript (or other language) if you ask for it enough.
-So don't hesitate to reach out through the [issues](https://github.com/blarApp/code-base-agent/issues) or directly to benjamin@blar.io*
+So don't hesitate to reach out through the [issues](https://github.com/blarApp/code-base-agent/issues) or directly to benjamin@blar.io or jose@blar.io*